amplab/training/ampcamp/succinct.md

 </div>
 </div>

-We've found only 3 artciles, but had to scan through all 250 to find them.
+We've found only 3 artciles, but note that Spark had to scan through all 250 to find them.

 Lets take a look at how we can now convert this RDD into a `SuccinctKVRDD`.
 While the keys can be of arbitrary type (`Long` in this example), each array is